Internal Staff Purchasing Procedures

 The decision to “piggy-back” or otherwise participate in a cooperative procurement over using a traditional and independent procurement process, must involve the weighing of the benefits, risks and shortcomings of each of the various procurement options.

-If a vendor fails to meet its contractual obligations, staff should first notify the Purchasing Office for assistance and advice.
+If a vendor fails to meet its contractual obligations, staff should first notify the Purchasing Department for assistance and advice.

-The Purchasing Office may assist or refer you to the Office of Legal Counsel depending upon the seriousness of the violation.
+The Purchasing Department may assist or refer you to the Office of Legal Counsel depending upon the seriousness of the violation.

 School Principals are responsible for what is ordered for their school and ultimately what is received in to the building; however, they may delegate the receiving responsibility to others in the school.
 Generally, the school secretary acts as the school's primary receiver.
 It is important that these individuals complete the purchase order receiving component in the financial system and know what to do if a receiving irregularity should arise.